plone/Installers-UnifiedInstaller/README.rst

 ==========================

-The Plone Unified Installer is a source-installation kit that installs Plone and its dependencies from source on most Unix-like platforms.
+The Plone Unified Installer is a source-installation kit that installs Plone and its dependencies from source on most Unix-like platforms and Windows 10.

 The kit includes Plone and Zope and will download components like Python if needed.